 In Anta Grande do Zambujeiro you can still see the tumulus.
 The chamber support, with about 20ft (6m), probably make it the highest dolmen in the world.
 It is considered of national interest in Portugal.

-To get to this monument by car you will have to drive through the Mitra section of the nature trails in Evora.
+To get to this monument by car you will have to drive through the Mitra section of the University of Evora and follow the signs.
+As an alternative, spend a nice morning or afternoon trekking or pedalling in the fields of Alentejo following the Percurso de Monfurado, one of the nature trails in Evora.

 Alto de São Bento Settlement